CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-order/new-production-issue.md

 # New Production Issue

-The Pick Order transaction allows generating a ProcessForce Production Issue.
+The Pick Order transaction allows generating CompuTec ProcessForce Production Issue.

 :::note
     The order and availability of some of the forms during a document's creation may vary depending on individual settings.
 Click [here](../../../administrator-guide/custom-configuration/overview.md) to find out more.